-On the ninth day of partial government shutdown, investors are getting more nervous that Congress may fail to raise the debt ceiling, leaving the United States at risk of defaulting on debt that comes due in late October and early November.
+On the ninth day of partial government shutdown, investors are getting more nervous that Congress may fail to raise the debt ceiling, leaving the United States at risk of defaulting on debt that comes due or has coupon payments in late October and early November.

 Many financial businesses depend on repo funding, and any disruption could spread to other markets.
 So far, liquidity issues appear contained.
-But even a brief default could cause large disruptions to payments, settlement and transfers of affected Treasuries bills.
+But even a brief default could cause large disruptions to payments, settlement and transfers of affected Treasuries.

 Some banks have begun to stipulate that they will not accept certain Treasuries to back trades.
 This includes trades they make with clients and in the interdealer market, where trades are routed through a central counterparty, the Fixed Income Clearing Corp (FICC), said traders.

-At the same time money market funds are shifting their activity away from the tri-party repo market, and instead are trading directly with banks, where they can more easily specify collateral that they don’t want to accept for loans.
+At the same time money market funds are shifting their activity away from the tri-party repo market, and instead are lending directly to banks, where they can more easily specify collateral that they don’t want to accept for loans.